Heteroflow/Heteroflow/README.md

 hf::Heteroflow heteroflow;
 ```

-Each task belongs to one of the four categories:
+Each task belongs to one of the following categories:
 *host*, *pull*, *push*, and *kernel*.